 4. Proboscis Monkey (Nasalis larvatus)

 The probosci’s monkey, also known as the long-nosed monkey is one of the popular animals with big noises that have magnificent primate that inhabits mangrove forests in Indonesia, Malaysia, and Brunei.
 It has a genuinely unusual face.
-The astonishingly enormous nose of the proboscis monkey is its most distinctive feature, which is significantly more noticeable in males than in females.
+The astonishingly enormous nose of the probosci’s monkey is its most distinctive feature, which is significantly more noticeable in males than in females.
+It is also listed as one of the ugliest animals in the world.

 The big snout of a probosci’s monkey is thought to constitute an echo chamber.
-In fact, according to scientists, the male probosci’s monkey uses this echo chamber to enhance his call to females in an effort to get them to mate.
-These monkeys prefer to reside in low-lying places like swamps, wetlands, and coastal regions where they can locate their favorite food: leaves.
-Interestingly, the multi-chambered stomach of probosci’s monkeys is specially made to aid in the digestion of leaves.
+In fact, according to scientists, the male probosci monkey uses this echo chamber to enhance his call to females to get them to mate.
+These animals with big lips prefer to reside in low-lying places like swamps, wetlands, and coastal regions where they can locate their favorite food: leaves.
+Interestingly, the multi-chambered stomach of probosci monkeys is specially made to aid in the digestion of leaves.

 5. Crab-Eating Macaque (Macaca fascicularis)

-Crab-eating macaques don’t actually eat crabs despite their moniker.
+Crab-eating macaques don’t eat crabs despite their moniker.
 Instead, they reside in regions of Southeast Asia, particularly in the vicinity of Indonesia and the Philippines, where they favor fruit above other foods.
 Although they have occasionally turned into pests in areas with a lot of people, they have an exuberant demeanor and a highly gregarious disposition.
+It is also listed as one of the ugly monkeys in the world.

 While fighting is prevalent among the monkeys’ social groupings, the crab-eating macaque has also been observed making up with others after a dispute.
 Even though the species has one of the broadest ranges of any monkey species, it is nonetheless categorized as vulnerable.
 The loss and fragmentation of habitats are the main causes of this.
 In addition, there is a large demand for the monkey because it has long been utilized in scientific studies.